Economies that everyone can shape

 What we’re doing now

-Invite us to run a workshop or course.
+Invite us to run a workshop or course

-Sign up to attend an upcoming event or workshop.
+Attend an upcoming event or workshop

 I now believe knowledge of economics is vital as it can help change my future by being more vocal with my thoughts and feelings… It’s important people my age should get something like this as it gives them the knowledge and power to make change.”